aaronthebald/RecipeRoundup/README.md

 # RecipeRoundup

 RecipeRpuind is an open-source iOS app that allows users to discover and explore recipes for meals and cocktails.
-Built with Swift, SwiftUI, and Core Data, RecipeRoundup leverages TheMealDB and TheCocktailDB APIs to provide a delightful experience for users looking to make something delicious.
+RecipeRoundup leverages TheMealDB and TheCocktailDB APIs to provide a delightful experience for users looking to make something delicious.

 Features